IonutBajescu/currency/readme.md

 ## Intermediate Usage

-As you can see in the previous example, there are three distinct parts which form the core of the Currency library:
+As seen in the previous example, there are three distinct parts which form the core of the Currency library:
 <dl>
   <dt>Exchanger</dt>
   <dd>The guy that converts the numbers by applying first grade math.</dd>